p-argento/uni/DPM/_DPM Notes.md

 2. read financial statement
 3. read past projects

+Don't stick to one level of abstraction.
+And measure it.

 ---

 Using brainstorming you should measure the number and quality of ideas.
 To converge, you have to measure.
+Measure is the connection between ideas and reality.
+In the divergent part you don't need the connection with the real world, but in the convergence you need expertise to measure how things are in reality.
+*Use chatGPT for converging saying if it's good or not*

+In ML, the prompt is called "one-shot learning".